frandoodle/agrology-website/4_contact.markdown

 ---
-layout: page_nofooter
+layout: page
 title: Contact
+order: 4
 permalink: /contact/
 ---

   Have any questions?
 Please don't hesitate to send us a message.
-We will reply in 1 to 2 business days.
+We'll reply in 1 to 2 business days.

 <div>